Skip to Main Content

 PH 203 Introduction to Global Health (3)

 Introduction to the basic principles of global PH.
 Topics include the application of these principles to global PH issues, exploration of links between health, economic, and social status, health disparities and global interventions.
 A-F only.
-Pre: 201.
+Pre: 201 and a FW course.

 PH 210 Quantitative Reasoning for Public Health (3)